FloatingArrayDesign/MoorDyn/docs/inputs.rst

  - FricDamp (200.0): The seabed friction damping, to scale from no friction at null velocity to full friction when the velocity is large
  - StatDynFricScale (1.0): Ratio between Static and Dynamic friction coefficients
  - dtOut (0.0): Time step size to be written to output files.
-A value of zero will use dtM as a step size (s)
+A value of zero will use the coupling timestep as a step size (s)
  - SeafloorFile: A path to the :ref:`bathymetry file <seafloor_in>`
  - ICgenDynamic (0): MoorDyn-C switch for using older dynamic relaxation method (same as MoorDyn-F).
    If this is enabled initial conditions are calculated with scaled drag according to CdScaleIC.